Skip to content

 Material ConstructionRaw cast iron = 98% iron and 2% carbon.
 Also, cast iron with a virtuous enameled coating Metal casing with stoneware or cast aluminum insert

-DesignDutch ovens, French ovens, and Cocotte sturdy cooking pots with heavy lids for use on most heat sourcesGenerally a lightweight electrical casing.
+DesignDutch ovens, French ovens, and Cocotte sturdy cooking pots with heavy lids for use on most heat sourcesGenerally, it is a lightweight electrical casing.
 Insert heavier with a vented glass lid.
-Manual, digital, programmed and wifi slow cookers are available
+Manual, digital, programmed, and wifi slow cookers are available

 ShapesRound and ovalRound, oval, rectangle, and square

-Sizes1-quart to a very large 14-quart Dutch oven in both seasoned and enameled cast iron A mini slow cooker at 1-quart to the large slow cooker at 10-quart
+Sizes1-quart to a very large 14-quart Dutch oven in both seasoned and enameled cast iron A mini slow cooker at 1 quart to a large slow cooker at 10 quart

-Heat SourceSeasoned Dutch ovens are suitable for all heat sources indoor and outdoor.
-Enamel Dutch ovens can be used naturally induction ready, ceramic, glass stovetop, gas, electric, or in the ovenRequires an electrical outlet and should be sitting on a flat non-combustible countertop
+Heat SourceSeasoned Dutch ovens are suitable for all heat sources indoors and outdoors.
+Enamel Dutch ovens can be used naturally induction ready, ceramic, glass stovetop, gas, electric, or in the ovenRequires an electrical outlet and should be sitting on a flat, non-combustible countertop

 TemperatureTemperatures up to 500 °F depending upon the cookware quality and design (knobs and handles should be oven safe)Cooks slowly at a low temperature, generally between 170 and 280 degrees F, over several hours